-Fact — Few conditions or illnesses prevent someone from being a donor.
-The Center for Organ Recovery and Education (CORE) will determine the suitability of the organs at the time of passing.
+Fact — Few conditions or illnesses preclude someone from being an organ donor.
+The Center for Organ Recovery and Education (CORE) will determine the suitability or organs at the time of a donor’s death.

-Fact —There is no age limit for organ donation.
-The general age limit for tissue donation is 80 and cornea donation is 70.
+Fact — There is no age limit for organ donation.
+The general age limit for tissue donation is 80 and for cornea donation 70.

 Fact — Organs are matched first according to height, weight, and blood type, followed by medical urgency and then time accrued on the waiting list.
 Fame and fortune do not determine who receives a transplant.
 Most major insurances now cover transplants.